 MSU Surplus Store & Recycling Center will not pick up biological safety cabinets until clearance is provided by EHS Biosafety Staff.
 Laboratory staff must contact EHS Biological Safety Staff to arrange for an evaluation prior to arranging for MSU Surplus Store & Recycling Center pickup.
 MSU Surplus Store & Recycling Center will not accept biosafety cabinets without a written notice from EHS Biological Safety Personnel.

-MSU Surplus Store & Recycling Center will not accept transformers and capacitors.
-They must be collected for disposal through EHS by submitting a Hazardous Waste Pickup Request.
+MSU Surplus Store & Recycling Center will not accept oil-filled transformers and capacitors.
+They must be collected for disposal through the EHS Hazardous Waste Group by submitting a Hazardous Waste Request.

-MSU Surplus Store & Recycling Center will not accept any barrels or drums for disposal.
-Instead, customers wishing to dispose of these objects must contact EHS.
+MSU Surplus Store & Recycling Center will not accept any empty barrels or drums for disposal.
+Empty drums and barrels must be disposed of through the EHS Hazardous Waste Program.

 MSU Surplus Store & Recycling Center will not accept any laboratory/clinical needles, syringes and scalpel blades.
 They must be collected for disposal through EHS.